-Present activities in the Pande-Temane PPA asset include projects for infill drilling and additional compression that will lower the inlet pressure at the CPF.
-The first infill well in the Pande field was drilled in April 2018, tested in June 2018 and was brought into operation in December 2018.

-Follow-up development projects include additional infill wells and phase three compression at the CPF, necessary to maintain production as the reservoirs deplete and are in accordance with the approved field development plan.
-This compression project was brought into operation in October 2020.
+Present activities in the Pande-Temane PPA asset include projects for infill drilling and well workovers to repair some existing Pande & Temane producers.
+Phase three low pressure compression at the CPF, necessary to maintain production as the reservoirs deplete and in accordance with the approved FDP, was brought into operation in October 2019.
+Two wells were plugged and abandoned during the year, with further plugging and abandonment planned for 2021.

-In the PSA development areas in Inhassoro and Temane (Phase 1 of the PSA Development), nine wells were drilled and completed in 2017 and 2018, in accordance with the drilling programme in the approved field development plan.
-Recoverable volumes of light oil are now forecast to be around the low end of the range presented in the field development plan, which has required a review of the development programme.
-Sasol has spent over US\$400 million in the current development execution phase and is planning to submit a revision to the field development plan encompassing an integrated oil, gas and LPG development for the whole licence area in 2020.
+In the PSA development areas in Inhassoro and Temane (Phase 1 of the PSA Development), nine wells were drilled and completed in 2017 and 2018, in accordance with the drilling programme in the approved FDP.
+A revision to the FDP encompassing an integrated oil, gas and LPG development for the whole licence area was submitted in March 2020.
+The development of the PSA Pande field has been incorporated in the revised FDP.